TABLE OF CONTENTS

-To set the visibility of a Component | Appearance> Visible field | |
+To set the visibility of a Component | Appearance > Visible field | |

-To Display a value in a Text Component | Configuration > Text | |
+To display a value in a Text Component | Configuration > Text | |

 To set the default value of a Form field | Configuration > Field > Default value | |

-To set a value of a Variable | Configuration > Data set > Variable and Expression | |
+To assign a value to a Variable | App > Configuration > Data set > Variable > Expression | |

-To set a value on an Event | An Event handler > Value to set |
+To define a value for an Event | Configuration > Event handler > Set a variable > Value to set | |

 {{